-Dry skin and acne are often treatable with a range of over-the-counter products and careful skin care.
-In more severe cases, stronger medications are necessary, which are available on prescription.
+People may be able to treat dry skin and acne with a range of over-the-counter products and careful skin care.
+In more severe cases, stronger medications that require a prescription may be necessary.

 Dry skin and acne are very common conditions that affect many people.
 Both can be uncomfortable and may require treatment.

 Some people will develop dry skin and acne at the same time.
 The dry skin might contribute toward acne, but it can also be a sign of an underlying condition, such as dermatitis.

 In this article, we discuss the causes and treatment of dry skin and acne.
 We also provide some tips on preventing these conditions through skin care practices.